Supe Troop recommends following the music submission guidelines below for all digital music files sent to music supervisors.

 - Never attach any audio files to your emails!

 - Put your songs into a properly labeled folder, then compress the folder into a single .zip file.
 Double check that the zip name matches the folder name.
 Using a service such as Hightail, WeTransfer, Box, etc., create a downloadable link to your zip file.
+If you use another service/site where we can download a zip automatically, you don’t need to first make your zip file.
 If there are multiple briefs in one search, send one zipped main folder containing sub-folders for each brief.
 These should be labeled with a relevant descriptor based on the brief (scene, genre, etc.).

 - Folder Naming Format: